Marina/Crissy Field/Golden Gate Bridge

 To the left you have some stairs that lead into the Bay and a great vantage point over Golden Gate Bridge, Alcatraz, and Sausalito, the small village at the other side of the Bay.
 The red colored stones along the beach are debris from the big earthquake in 1906.

-Follow the path to the left that runs parallel to the shore.
-At the beginning you have the ‘Crissy Field Visitor Center’ where you get more information about its history and development.
+At the ‘Crissy Field Visitor Center’ you get more information about its history and development.
 Moreover you can buy nice souvenirs in the shop if you need some presents for family and friends.

 The lawn to your left was a former runway of the Presidio Army Base.
 The old Presidio buildings are lined along the hill to your left.
-Today, many of them are used for commercial and residential purposes.
 From the Presidio hills you have wonderful views over the Bay, the Pacific and of course Golden Gate Bridge.

 4th stop: Warming Hut